The Dangers of Changing Employment Terms in Ontario During COVID-19achkarlaw-admin

 Employees should also be prudent in seeking legal advice any time a new employment term or contract is being introduced, particularly before those contracts are presented to employees and before they sign any document.

-If you are an employer looking to draft or update your employment agreement, or an employee seeking to clarify your rights, our team of experienced employment and human rights lawyers can help.
-Contact us at 1 (800) 771-7882, or email email@example.com and we would be happy to assist.
+If you are an employer looking to draft or update your employment contract, or an employee seeking to clarify your rights, our team of experienced workplace lawyers at Achkar Law can help.
+Contact us by phone toll-free at +1 (866) 508-2548 or email us at [email protected] and we would be happy to assist.